Anti5893/Swen261-Project-Alchemy-Alley/docs/DesignDoc.md

 #### Inconsistant Use of Built-In Formatting for Strings

+There are multiple cases, mainly with logs, that SonarQube tells us that we could've used the built-in formatter.
+One of the problems this introduces is a hit to performance as everytime the method is ran, it will process the concatination.

 ### Future Design Improvements

 Somethings that we could've improved on, if we had more time, includes: